julius/BeaverText/README.md

-# SuPlainText - Supercharged Plain Text Notes
+# Beaver Text - Supercharged Plain Text Notes
 Notes App for **Plain Text Files**
 - **No Lock-In:** Edit your notes with any text-editor.
 - **Sync your way:** Sync your notes with Dropbox, GDrive, git...